leaf-ai/studio-go-runner/docs/interface.md

 ### experiment ↠ config ↠ storage

-The storage area within StudioML is used to store the artifacts and assets that are created by the studioml client.
+The storage area within StudioML is used to store the artifacts and assets that are created by the StudioML client.
 The typical files placed into the storage are include any directories that are stored on the local workstation of the experimenter and need to be copied to a location that is available to runners.

 At a minimum when an experiment starts there will be an workspace artifact placed into the storage area.
 Any artifacts placed into the storage will have a key that denotes the exact experiment and the name of the directory that was archived.